 10. Organize Your Clothes Storage

-This is what I have found works well for creating pretty clothing storage and bonus, everything stays neat and organized too.
+Here’s how you can easily create pretty clothing storage and bonus, everything stays neat and organized too.

 - Organize clothing by type.
 Eg. T-shirts, shorts, skirts.